What we might work with...

 "My working definition of psychoanalysis is that it's the disciplined study of whatever it is people do not want to know about themselves."
 Warren S. Poland

 In a fast-paced culture, having a sense of self is ever more important as a place where one can be more grounded.

-I offer psychoanalytic psychotherapy in Soho, Central London.
 We can discuss the frequency of sessions and cost at our initial meeting.
-I am qualified to work psychodynamically and am registered as a psychotherapist with the UK Council for Psychotherapy (CPJA) – and am available for consultation in Central London.
-I can offer a safe and confidential space, with time to explore and address any difficulties and challenges that you feel are obstructing you from living a well-lived life.
+I am qualified to work psychodynamically and am registered as a psychotherapist with the UK Council for Psychotherapy (CPJA) – I can offer a safe and confidential space, with time to explore and address any difficulties and challenges that you feel are obstructing you from living a well-lived life.

 I work with people experiencing the effects of many different issues, which may be labelled as poor self-esteem, depression, anxiety, trauma, loss, eating and body image issues, identity and relational problems, effectively a dis-ease with life.